projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 interpret the Kubernetes `NetworkPolicy` differently than previous releases, as specified in [upstream Kubernetes](https://github.com/kubernetes/kubernetes/pull/39164#issue-197243974).

-To maintain behavior when upgrading, you should follow these steps prior to upgrading Calico to ensure your configured policy is enforced consistently throughout the upgrade process.
+To maintain behavior when upgrading, you should follow these steps prior to upgrading {{site.prodname}} to ensure your configured policy is enforced consistently throughout the upgrade process.

 - In any Namespace that previously did _not_ have a "DefaultDeny" annotation: